National Cheerleading Championship

 The National Cheerleading Championship, commonly known as NCC, is the Philippines’ first and oldest National cheerleading competition.
 The annual competition, which started in 2006, is modeled after U.S. competitive cheerleading competitions.

-NCC is a member of the Philippine Cheerleading Alliance (PCA), the official governing body for cheerleading in the Philippines.
-The PCA is the official sanctioned national federation recognized by the International Cheer Union (ICU), the world governing body for the sport of cheerleading.
+NCC is a member of the Cheer Pilipinas (CP), the official governing body for cheerleading in the Philippines.
+CP is the official sanctioned national federation recognized by the International Cheer Union (ICU), the world governing body for the sport of cheerleading.

 Background

 History

 National Cheerleading Championship started as a one-day invitational cheerleading championship in 2006.
 It started with two divisions, College and High School divisions, composed of ten teams and, was held in Araneta Coliseum.
 The inaugural event was judged by invited American judges, such as Joe Jackson of the Cheerleaders of America (COA), as well with known Filipino names in Philippine cheerleading.

 In 2008, twenty nine teams from all over the country participated in the competition securing its title as the only national cheerleading competition in the Philippines.

 By 2009, it first held regional qualifiers among three key cities in the Philippines.
 By 2010, with eighty five squads joining the qualifiers, the regional qualifiers was expanded to six; divisions were also expanded to six.
 In 2011, the divisions were expanded more to eight, and the National Dance Championship was inaugurated with 23 teams participating.

 In 2018, the NCC saw more than 200 teams participate in the Nationals and also in 2018 NCC Philippines now allows international teams competing from China for the first time.